API

 This function should follow the BangBang interface: mutate state in-place if possible and return the mutated state.
 Otherwise, it should return a new state containing the updated parameters.

-These methods can also be useful for implementing samplers which wraps some inner samplers, e.g. a mixture of samplers.
+These methods are particularly useful for implementing samplers which wrap some inner samplers, such as a mixture of samplers.
+In the next section, we will see how getparams and setparams!! can be used to implement a MixtureSampler.

 Example: MixtureSampler